wiggitywhitney/mcp-commit-story/scripts/mcp-commit-story-prd.md

 ## **Product Overview**

-**MCP Commit Story** is an automated engineering journal tool that captures the story behind code commits.
+**MCP Commit Story** is an automated engineering journal tool that captures the story behind code commits through background generation.
 It transforms development work into narrative entries that can be used for retrospectives, career documentation, and content creation.

 ### **Core Value Proposition**
 - **Capture context**: Record not just what was built, but how it felt and why it mattered
 - **Enable storytelling**: Transform development work into content for blogs, talks, and retrospectives
 - **Support growth**: Help developers reflect on and document their professional journey
-- **Zero friction**: Signal-based workflow captures context immediately, processes when you're ready
+- **Zero friction**: Background generation captures and processes context automatically after each commit
+- **User control**: Manual tools for adding reflections and capturing AI context when needed

 ---